e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-derived-contract"></a>**derived contract** — the checkable surface an assembly or the
-`Build` derives from its children's declarations and its own wiring instead of declaring itself: an assembly's effective face list, the `Build`'s wire list, face table, schedule and root slots.
+`Build` derives from its children's declarations and its own wiring instead of declaring itself: an assembly's effective face list, the `Build`'s wire list, face table, schedule and root inputs.
 Plain printable data, and on a generic holding the constraint the referencing wires and interface connections impose on whatever concrete child is plugged in ([§8.6][s8-6], [§8.8][s8-8], [§9.2][s9-2]).